Dearest Rachel –

 I’d say I’ve been reminded of the changes in my life just this past week, when it was announced the tickets for Vidcon were going on sale (to be held in October, now that even California is being allowed to open up).
 But of course, most of the changes in my life have been well and truly in front of my face literally for the past five months.
 Why, at this point, I can barely muster any enthusiasm for the possibility of going there.

 Because at one point I thought I was going to make my mark on society through YouTube.
 I still remember the four of us (I’m including Erin, here, since I had planned on recruiting her as an artist) sitting in Brandy’s Diner in early 2018, just after the last session of Awana Clubs for that school season.
 I had just thought up the character of Pascha the lamb (since ‘Paschal’ refers to Easter, you see), and I was brainstorming with the three of you as to how we could make that into some kind of educational series that kids might get interested in.
-The basic premise would’ve been that Pascha would be the wandering sheep that would cause her shepherd to find the Dead Sea Scrolls (yes, I know it was a goat and his herder that found them, but it’s not that much of a stretch) From there she would ask him questions about one or another of the Scriptures they would find there, and he could explain it to her and the others in the flock – Even as they would have certain adventures that would tie into the passage in question.
+The basic premise would’ve been that Pascha would be the wandering sheep that would cause her shepherd to find the Dead Sea Scrolls (yes, I know it was a goat and his herder that found them, but it’s not that much of a stretch).
+From there she would ask him questions about one or another of the Scriptures they would find there, and he could explain it to her and the others in the flock – even as they would have certain adventures that would tie into the passage in question.

 I’m pretty sure I was partially inspired by the fact that you and I had just gotten back from Israel ourselves, so we knew what the terrain looked like.
 It seemed like an inspired idea, and a pretty inventive framing device.
-It didn’t hurt at the church I just gotten through a series about the old Sunday school stories, complete with clip art type drawings in the bulletins that both Daniel and Erin would color in enthusiastically during the sermons, even as they took notes.
+It didn’t hurt that the church had just gotten through a series about the old Sunday school stories, complete with clip art type drawings in the bulletins that both Daniel and Erin would color in enthusiastically during the sermons, even as they took notes.
 I needed to get them both on board, as I recognized that I was no artist.
 Even then, I acknowledged that this was a pipe dream, because at the time, I was still locked into my job with no real expectations of going anywhere.
 Erin, too, was – and still is – committed to her job at UPS, although at that time (if I recall correctly; I’m sure she could confirm or correct me on this), she had recently left her part-time position at Legoland, so this method of reaching out to kids seemed to catch her fancy as well.

 But given the timing, and our lack of freedom at the time, it never really got any further than that.
 I borrowed some artwork in the style of My Little Pony for the character concept, while Erin drafted up a few concept drawings herself.
 But I don’t think we ever even got as far as writing a script.